SBG Submission Guidelines

 Discussion and/or Implications

-For submissions on clinical practice, authors are encouraged to divide the body of the paper into three parts which include the following:
+For articles on clinical practice, authors are encouraged to divide the body of the paper into three parts which include the following:

-The Point of View (POV) section of SBG consists of essays from individuals (including non-sociologists) who have direct experience with the topic being explored in each volume.
-The goal of a POV essay section is to generate open substantive discussion of controversial topics and issues related to each volume’s theme, and to include the work of individuals who have a range of perspectives and experiences.
-In response to POVs already published in SBG, those who have opposing viewpoints are encouraged to submit their ideas/work as a tastefully-written response.
+Point of View (POV) essays are written by authors (including non-sociologists) who have direct experience with the topic they are discussing.
+The goal of a POV essay is to offer a forum for the publication and discussion of controversial topics and issues relevant to sociology, and to include the work of individuals who have a range of perspectives and experiences.

-Opinions presented in the POV section reflect authors' views alone, and do not necessarily reflect the views of the Editorial Board of SBG, or of Providence College.
-Readers of the journal are encouraged to evaluate POV essays on the merit of the essay’s thesis (if present), contents and information provided in the Author Bio section at the end of each essay.
+Opinions presented in the POV section reflect the authors' views and/or experiences alone, and do not necessarily reflect the views of the Editorial Board of SBG, or of Providence College.
+The readership of SBG is encouraged to evaluate POV essays on the merit of the essay’s thesis (if present), contents, and information provided in the Author Bio section at the end of each essay.

 The principal objective of book and film reviews in SBG is to include reflections on current work which will reach a diverse readership.
 Similar to essays submitted to the Point of View section, other objectives of the Book and Film Review Section are to generate open substantive discussion of topics and issues related to each volume’s theme, and to include the work of individuals who have a range of perspectives and experiences.
 In response to book or film reviews already published in SBG, those who think they have something important to add or a different way of looking at the book or film are encouraged to submit, directly to the Editor-in-Chief, their ideas/work as a tastefully-written response to the original review.